mktamal/mktamal/README.md

 ## Hi there 👋
 I am <b>Mahmud Khalil Al-Tamal</b>.
 I'm currently working on Mobile Development and Web App Development.
 As a mobile app developer I use Flutter which is a framework for cross-platform native app development and I love it.
 For App Development, I use .Net Core MVC.

-###Skills I have
+### Skills I have
-- Languages : C#, Dart
+- Languages: C#, Dart
-- Frameworks : Flutter, .Net Core MVC
+- Frameworks: Flutter, .Net Core MVC
 - Database: MySQL, SQL Server
-- Knowledge in RESTful web-services/API
+- Knowledge of RESTful web services/API
-- Good problem solving skill
+- Good problem-solving skill
 - Figma for UI/UX
-- Proper knowledge of Github
+- Proper knowledge of GitHub
 - Know about business analysis